jiaoshuntian/ivory-operator/docs/content/references/crd.md

       </tr><tr>
         <td><b>port</b></td>
         <td>integer</td>
-        <td>The port on which PostgreSQL should listen.</td>
+        <td>The port on which IvorySQL should listen.</td>
         <td>false</td>
       </tr><tr>
         <td><b>postGISVersion</b></td>
         <td>string</td>
-        <td>The PostGIS extension version installed in the PostgreSQL image.
+        <td>The PostGIS extension version installed in the IvorySQL image.
 When image is not set, indicates a PostGIS enabled image will be used.</td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#postgresclusterspecproxy">proxy</a></b></td>
         <td>object</td>
-        <td>The specification of a proxy that connects to PostgreSQL.</td>
+        <td>The specification of a proxy that connects to IvorySQL.</td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#postgresclusterspecservice">service</a></b></td>
         <td>object</td>
-        <td>Specification of the service that exposes the PostgreSQL primary instance.</td>
+        <td>Specification of the service that exposes the IvorySQL primary instance.</td>
         <td>false</td>
       </tr><tr>
         <td><b>shutdown</b></td>
         <td>boolean</td>
-        <td>Whether or not the PostgreSQL cluster should be stopped.
+        <td>Whether or not the IvorySQL cluster should be stopped.
 When this is true, workloads are scaled to zero and CronJobs are suspended.
 Other resources, such as Services and Volumes, remain in place.</td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#postgresclusterspecstandby">standby</a></b></td>